 Legal Advice for EU Blue Cards, the Change of Employer and Other Immigration Issues

 Should you have further legal questions or require the specialised assistance of business immigration lawyers, our team is here to help you.
-Our qualified lawyers have many years of experience with applications, procedures and negotiations with the immigration authorities and will, of course, represent you in the event of any difficulties.
+Our qualified lawyers have many years of experience with applications, procedures, and negotiations with immigration authorities.
+They will, of course, represent you in any difficulties.

-With offices in Cologne, Aachen and Düsseldorf and conference rooms in Hamburg, Stuttgart, Munich, Berlin and Frankfurt, you can benefit from our support and advice throughout Germany.
-Also, we offer our services in English and German for smooth communication.
-Please do not hesitate to contact us using our details below.
+With offices in Cologne, Aachen, and Düsseldorf and conference rooms in Hamburg, Munich, Berlin, and Frankfurt, you can benefit from our support and advice throughout Germany.
+We also offer our services in English and German to facilitate smooth communication.
+Please do not hesitate to contact us using the details below.